enigmatry/entry-angular-building-blocks/libs/entry-components/date-time-picker/README.md

 export class MyModule {}
 ```

-## Usage
+## Configuration

-Provide ENTRY_MAT_DATE_TIME and EntryDateAdapter in a feature or shared module:
+Provide ENTRY_MAT_DATE_TIME and EntryTimeAdapter in a feature or shared module:

 ```typescript
 @NgModule({